aditm7/E2E-Stock-Analyser-platform/README.md

 ## Config

 Necessary config files, to setup the server and intializing the Flask App.
-Also contains an
-[[`ApiClient`]{style="color: codetext"}]{style="background-color: codebackground"}
-object, which provides an abstraction layer to the server-api, through which client can communicate.
+Also contains an `ApiClient` object, which provides an abstraction layer to the server-api, through which client can communicate.

 ![Design](./screenshots/design.png)